The Effects of a Family Non-universal Z' Boson in the \bar{B}_s->\pi K, \pi K*, \rho K Decays and B_d-\bar{B_d} mixing: Revisiting , and Decays within QCDF Formalism

-is not shifted from its nominal value $0.97^{+0.09}_{-0.11}$ by more than twice its estimated error.
+is not shifted from the value $0.97^{+0.09}_{-0.11}$~\cite{SU3ana,su3ana2}~(corresponding to almost exact $SU(3)$, see Refs.~\cite{SU3ana,su3ana2} for detail) by more than twice its estimated error.
 With the central value $F_0^{B_sK}=0.24$ obtained by lattice and pQCD calculations, recent QCDF analysis~\cite{HYCheng} gets a good result ${\cal B}(\bar{B}_s\to \pi^- K^+)\approx5.3\times10^{-6}$.
 However, as mentioned in Ref.~\cite{HYCheng}, their result $\xi=1.24$ is larger than $0.97$ at $3\sigma$.
 Furthermore, $F_0^{B_sK}$ is predicted by lattice QCD computations at small recoil, while unfortunately charmless B decays happen at large recoil.
 So, if the future refined measurement and theoretical study confirm the large ${\cal B}(\bar{B}_s\to \pi^- K^+)$ problem, it will be a significant signal of NP.
-In our following study, we will pursue possible solutions through a family non-universal $Z^{\prime}$ boson.
+In our following study, we will examine the effects of a family non-universal $Z^{\prime}$ model for possible solution.